Terms & Conditions

 1. Fees

-1.2 A Deposit of £100 and a Registration Fee of £50 (both non-refundable) are due in order to secure a provisional place on one of our Short Courses, Evening Classes
+1.2 A non-refundable deposit of £50 is due to secure a place on one of our Short Courses or Evening

-1.2.
-Full payment of all course fees must be received prior to commencement of the course unless advertised as payable in instalments.
+1.3.
+Full payment of all course fees must be received prior to commencement of any short course.

-1.3 Courses longer than 15 weeks or one term, may be able to pay their annual fees in three termly instalments.
+1.4 Courses longer than 15 weeks or one term, may be able to pay their annual fees in three termly

-1.4 Your place on any course is not guaranteed until full payment or full payment of the first term’s instalment is received.
+1.5 A place on any course is not guaranteed until full payment or full payment of the first term’s

 2. Payment